andrew-s28/grocery-list/README.md

 ## Frontend

-The frontend provides a user-friendly interface for managing grocery lists:
+The frontend provides a user-interface for managing grocery lists.

-- Create and save public and private lists
-- View and check off public lists from other users

 **Tech Stack**: